Causally constrained quantum operator dynamics: -algebras

 \begin{definition}[$\mathrm{C}^*$-algebra] We define a $\mathrm{C}^*$-algebra as an algebra defined over a Banach space with an additional involution operation $*$, which satisfies:

 \end{definition} \begin{definition}[Commutative algebras] An algebra $\mathcal{A}$ is commutative or Abelian, if $[a, b] = 0$ for every $a, b \in \mathcal{A}$. \end{definition}

-\begin{definition}[Full matrix algebra] Let $\mathcal{M}_S$ denote the $d \times d$ complex matrices of a system $S$ with dimension $d$. \end{definition} \begin{proposition} $\mathcal{M}_S$ forms a \cstar under matrix multiplication as the product operation, the adjoint as the involution and, for example, the Hilbert-Schmidt norm $||A|| = \tr(A^{\dagger}A)$ as the norm.
+\begin{definition}[Full matrix algebra] Let $\mathcal{M}_S$ denote the $d \times d$ complex matrices acting on a Hilbert space $\mathcal{H}_S$ with $\dim \mathcal{H}_S = d$. \end{definition} \begin{proposition} $\mathcal{M}_S$ forms a \cstar under matrix multiplication as the product operation, the adjoint as the involution and, for example, the Hilbert-Schmidt norm $||A|| = \tr(A^{\dagger}A)$ as the norm.
 Note any other norm would suffice as in finite-dimensional vector spaces, all norms are equivalent. \end{proposition} \begin{definition}[Bounded linear operators] Let $\mathcal{B}(S)$ denote the set of bounded linear operators on the Hilbert space $\mathcal{H}_S$ of a quantum system $S$.
 These are defined as all linear maps $f:\mathcal{H}_S \rightarrow \mathcal{H}_S$ so that there exists finite $K\in \mathds{R}$:

 \end{definition} \begin{definition}[von-Neumann algebras] A unital sub-algebra of $\mathcal{B}(S)$ (containing an identity element) is called a von-Neumann algebra. \end{definition}

 In this work, we are only concerned with finite-dimensional unital $\mathrm{C}^*$-algebras and therefore we use the term algebra, von-Neumann algebra and \cstar interchangeably.
 Differences arise between these in infinite-dimensional systems which go beyond the scope of this work.